dominic-nhat-ng/dominic-nhat-ng/README.md

 <blockquote>
 <i>
-“The books I would like to print are the books I love to read and keep.” - William Morris
+“For a moment I was distracted.
+Books always did that to me...
+I liked the creamy pages, the smell of ink, all the secrets locked inside.” - Elizabeth C. Bunce
 </i>
 </blockquote>